bazelbuild/bazel/site/en/extending/auto-exec-groups.md

     toolchain = '@bazel_tools//tools/jdk:toolchain_type',
 )
 ```
-If the action is not using a tool nor executable from a toolchain, and Bazel
+If the action does not use a tool or executable from a toolchain, and Blaze
-doesn't detect that, you can set `toolchain = None`.
+doesn't detect that ([the error](#first-error-message) is raised), you can set
+`toolchain = None`.

 If you need to use multiple toolchains on a single execution platform (an action
 uses executable or tools from two or more toolchains), you need to manually